iZeaoGamer/CustomMessage/README.md

 * Custom whitelist messages.
 * Added variables for your awesome customised messages!

-This plugin is currently in BETA, so if you have something to report, then please open an issues via the Issues tab on github.
+This plugin is currently in BETA, so if you have something to report, then please open an issue via the Issues tab on github.
 Thank you!